robmcmullen/rexmenu/README.rst

 The `RetroPie <https://retropie.org.uk/>`_ distribution on `Raspberry Pi 3
 <https://raspberrypi.org>`_ is a Raspbian- based linux distribution that
 provides many emulators.
-Its default front was too complicated for my small kids to use, so I designed this based on some code from a listener, Rex (hence the name), to my `Player/Missile Podcast <https://playermissile.com>`_.
+Its default frontend was too complicated for my small kids to use, so I designed this based on some code from a listener (I host the `Player/Missile Podcast <https://playermissile.com>`_) Rex.
+And hence the name.

 In RetroPie, you can autostart RexMenu by editing the file::